The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides details on the input VAT treatment of various types of miscellaneous business expenditure.

-Insurance companies are unable to recover VAT incurred on the cost of repairing and replacing items for claims made under an insurance policy, as the supply is made to the policyholder and not the insurance company.
-However, a VAT
+Insurance companies are unable to recover VAT incurred on the cost of repairing and replacing items for claims made under aninsurance policy, as the supply is made to the policyholder and not the insurance company.
+However, a VAT registered policyholder may treat any VAT incurred on the supply as input tax and if the policyholder is VAT registered, so the insurer will normally only pay the policyholder compensation exclusive of VAT.
+The invoice is normally addressed to the business and they will be required pay the VAT direct to the supplier.
+The insurance company will pay the net amount due directly.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.